A limit of nonplanar 5-body central configurations is nonplanar

 {\bf 1.3.
 Theorem (\citealt{moeckel}).} Every planar central configuration of $n\geq 4$ masses has at least one negative eigenvalue with eigenvector normal to the manifold of planar configurations.

 Let us call a $(v_1,\dots,v_n)$ with all the vectors $v_i$ orthogonal to the configuration a {\it vertical vector}.
-Moeckel proved that for a planar $n$-body central configuration there is a vertical eigenvector of the Hessian quadratic form with a negative eigenvalue.
-We state in 1.2 that in the case $n=5$ there are two independent vertical eigenvectors with negative eigenvalue.
-There cannot be more than two in this case, since the maximal number of independent vertical eigenvectors with nonzero eigenvalue is $n-3$.
+Moeckel proved that for an arbitrary planar $n$-body central configuration, $n\geq 4$, there is a vertical eigenvector of the Hessian quadratic form with a negative eigenvalue.
+We state in 1.2 that if $n=5$ two independent vertical eigenvectors have a nonzero eigenvalue\footnote{We believe that both eigenvalues are always negative.
+This should be checked at one point of each connected component of the subvariety of $(\R^2)^5\times(\R_{>0})^5$ formed by the central configurations.
+But we do not know the number of connected components.
+The cited result of \citet{chh} and \citet{gidea} is relevant for this question.
+The cited result of \citet{asv} gives the negative definiteness in a particular case.}.
+There cannot be more than two since the maximal number of such independent eigenvectors is $n-3$.
 Theorem 1.2 together with the following proposition gives Theorem 1.1.

 {\bf 1.4.
 Proposition.} If an $n$-body central configuration of dimension $d$ is the limit of a sequence of $n$-body central configurations of dimension $>d$, then the Hessian quadratic form of the amended force function has a nontrivial vertical degeneracy.